DSI-FDI/final-project/iteration_2_and_3_dsi.md

 And this is the end of this happy story.
 Josh and Vanesa are now happily engaged and this story has a happy ending.

-## Iteration 2: final thoughts
+## Iteration 3: final thoughts

 The team has enjoyed a lot working on this iteration because the process was very creative and really challenging.
 We have improved many stuff from previous iteration, redefined some concepts and added new incredible functionalities.

 The first iteration has some good ideas.
-However there were many things to improve and the second iteration was a hard and long process.
+However there were many things to improve and this iteration was hard and a long process.
 But we are happy with the result.

 The working process starting from a non-opinionated and very creative state of mind was crucial to improve the previous designs.
 Also, we found really interesting to compare the new ideas with the first iteration so to choose the best of them.
 In general terms, we have redesigned from scratch many stuff, but both iteration has great things on it.